c3g/project_tracking/README.md

 ## Install
 We recommend using postgress in producton, but the project is fully compatible with sqlite.
 We also publish container on quay.io and test or system using podman.
-### From github with sqlite:
+### From github with sqlite (best for developer):
-sqlite needs to be installed on your machine.
+Sqlite needs to be installed on your machine.
 Here, you will deploy a development instance of the app and be able to modify the code in the repo with auto-reload
 ```bash
 git clone  git@github.com:c3g/project_tracking.git